Points of Pride

 - Becker College was recognized by Leading Women of Massachusetts in its Salute to Companies That Are Leading Women to the Top™.

-- Becker College’s education program has been recognized as a “top college for teacher education” on its “Top Colleges in Massachusetts: Shaping the Next Generation” list by College Database.
-The list recognizes those institutions that have produced the most education graduates in 2012.
+- Becker College’s education program was recognized by College Database as a “top college for teacher education” on its “Top Colleges in Massachusetts: Shaping the Next Generation” list.

-- Ranked #1 among private undergraduate nursing programs in Massachusetts, with a 2013 100 percent NCLEX pass rate for prelicensure nursing graduates.
+- Ranked #1 among private undergraduate nursing programs in Massachusetts, with a 2014 97 percent NCLEX pass rate for prelicensure nursing graduates.
+First-time NCLEX-RN pass rate consistently exceeds state and national rates.

 - In 2012, Becker College launched a new bachelor of science in nursing (BSN) program, approved by the Board of Registration in Nursing.